Peace Point Entertainment Group

 with a long list of popular television series seen in Canada, United States and with extensive worldwide distribution.
 It acquired DIDtv, relaunching it as Peace Point Entertainment USA as part of the deal.
 In December 2012, Shavick Entertainment purchased Pink Triangle Press's 24.94% interest and Peace Point Entertainment Group's 15% interest in OUTtv.
-Peace Point Entertainment was founded in 2002 by Les Tomlin (CEO) and business partner Vallery Hyduk (Vice President)..
-After over 15 years as a leading Canadian media company, Peace Point is no longer operating and its vast catelogue of show were sold to Boatrocker Entertainment and their television series continue to air globally.
+Peace Point Entertainment was founded in 2002 by Les Tomlin (CEO) and business partner Vallery Hyduk (Vice President).
+After over 15 years as a leading Canadian media company, Peace Point is no longer operating and its vast catalogue of show were sold to Boatrocker Entertainment and their television series continue to air globally.
 CEO Les Tomlin is pursuing other business interests and Vallery Hyduk relocated to Detroit, Michigan to pursue real estate opportunities.